ethereum/EIPs/EIPS/eip-draft-graph_interface.md

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion. { -->

  Graphs interfaces are well known and studied.
 The proposed interface will try to also promote "best-patterns" to avoid flawed implementations.
- For example self-souvering identity systems easely introduce design flaws, by designing identity around the "Me" or "self" person, breaking all the security principles of a blockchain design.
+ For example self-sovereign identity systems easily introduce design flaws, by designing identity around the "Me" or "self" person, breaking all the security principles of a blockchain design.

  Simple but no evident and so error-biased patterns will be described through interfaces.

  Transitive Rights/obligations, identity-claims systems, RBAC systems, ...  can be implemented with or without the directed Graphs interface.
-The graph approach will promote a more visual and intuitive interpretation of the use-case, and so, pottentially to safer, more reusable code as well as gaining more developer "traction".
-Actually is to be expected that simple graph implementations will use maps and list under the hood, but hidding all subtle, non-intuitive and error-prone details with no business value.
+The graph approach will promote a more visual and intuitive interpretation of the use-case, and so, potentially to safer, more reusable code as well as gaining more developer "traction".
+Actually is to be expected that simple graph implementations will use maps and list under the hood, but hiding all subtle, non-intuitive and error-prone details with no business value.

  Smart-contract making use of deployed graph can play different roles.
-Some will act as graph builders, adding edges or nodes to the graphs, while othes can act as graph consumers.
+Some will act as graph builders, adding edges or nodes to the graphs, while others can act as graph consumers.
 The concept of input/output proxy is introduced, again to promote best-development pattern approach.

- Once an standarized graph interface set is in place, it will promote a common language amongst developers in terms of high-level abstractions (vs low level Solidity data structures).
+ Once an standardized graph interface set is in place, it will promote a common language amongst developers in terms of high-level abstractions (vs low level Solidity data structures).
 The classification of graphs in terms of notarization, claims and obligations can cover many scenarios in a network-of-value.
 It's also expected that client tools will be able to profit from graph interfaces.

 ## Backwards Compatibility
 <!-- }